5 Tips for Working with Your Literary Agent

 Try big changes before shooting them down

-Most of the time, the edits your agent suggests on your manuscript will be in-line with your own vision.
+Most of the time, the edits your literary agent suggests on your manuscript will be in-line with your own vision.
 But you’ll run into times when a suggested change doesn’t appeal to you.
 This could also happen when you’re preparing your pitch: your agent might write a blurb with a different focus than you expected, or suggest changing the title from the beloved one you’ve been using.

 This is because your agent is looking at your book differently than you.
 You see your creative vision, which has been your life, breath, and obsession for months on end.
 But your agent sees what’s more likely to sell.
 When they propose big changes or different titles, it’s because they know—from experience—what might do better in the market.